 Prior to my trip away from home and my GCBC book, I was aware there were those skeptical of his theory.
-I was there in April 2010 when Gary Taubes first met Stephan Guyenet at University of Washington, which was a year before they locked horns.
-At the time I recall thinking there was overlap between Taubes insulin theory and Guyenet’s whole food (WAPF) approach, so I didn’t purse it further.
+I was there in April 2010 when Gary Taubes first met Stephan Guyenet at the University of Washington, which was a year before they locked horns.
+At the time I recall thinking there was an overlap between Taubes’s insulin theory and Guyenet’s whole food (WAPF) approach, so I didn’t pursue it further.

 So I was left with a mystery.
 Taubes was wrong, but I was leaner.
 What happened?
 Although it didn’t feel like I reduced calories, I did.
-Looking back I now believe the 3 elements that explain the fat loss were:
+Looking back I now believe the 3 elements that explained my fat loss were:

-- Intermittent Fasting, which lead to a calorie reduction.
+- Intermittent Fasting, which leads to a calorie reduction.

 - Move to a more whole foods approach.
 Thanks to Paleo and WAPF, I was cooking much more at home.
 Whole foods can be more satiating.

 - Higher protein.
 When I reduced carbs, I likely added foods with higher protein.
 Protein reduces appetite more than carbs or fat.

 Digging around on the Internet and reading long scientific articles debunking the claims made by many low-carb advocates can be tiring.
 Simple narratives are easier to explain than the more complex reasons why those narratives are false.